 When parties look to create a custody agreement, three major topics need to be covered for an agreement to be deemed sufficient.
 The three topics are legal custody, physical custody, and parenting time.

-Legal custody pertains to who is allowed to make big life decisions for the child.
+Legal custody pertains to who can make big life decisions for the child.
 These are decisions on topics such as education, healthcare, and religion.
-If the parties or a judge decide that the parents will work together to make the major decisions in a child’s life this is called joint legal custody.
-If complete sole or joint legal custody does not work for a particular family, it is also possible to have a form of modified joint legal custody, with one party having final decision-making power.
-The way this works is that both parties will discuss the major decisions together and work to come to a solution together; however, if the parties remain split one party has the power to trump the other’s decision.
+If the parties or a judge decide that the parents will work together to make the major decisions in a child’s life, this is called joint legal custody.
+Suppose complete sole or joint legal custody does not work for a family.
+In that case, it is also possible to have a form of modified joint legal custody, with one party having final decision-making power.
+This works because both parties will discuss the major decisions together and work to come to a solution together; however, if the parties remain split, one party has the power to trump the other’s decision.

 In closing, the process involved in reaching a custody agreement is emotionally draining for everyone involved.
-When navigating this process it is helpful to keep your child in mind and try to do what is in their best interest, as well as keep your expectations in check.
-It is a rare occurrence that a party will receive every last thing that they hoped for in a custody agreement.
-However, it is more common that when parties, with the help of their attorneys, can work together to come to an agreement they end up with results that are more beneficial to their family dynamics.
+When navigating this process, it is helpful to keep your child in mind and try to do what is in their best interest, as well as keep your expectations in check.
+It is rare that a party will receive every last thing they hoped for in a custody agreement.
+However, it is more common that when parties, with the help of their attorneys, can work together to come to an agreement, they end up with results that are more beneficial to their family dynamics.